The Monitoring Well, Reflections on Geology & Society

 News and notes

-Before going on to discuss the geology and geopolitics of the two Congos, here are some news items I thought were interesting.
+Before going on to discuss the geology and geopolitics of Finland, here are some news items I thought were interesting.

 Plate Tectonics